 Templates – Template, otherwise known as boilerplates, are draft contracts with standardized formatting and language meant to accommodate most scenarios.
 Templates are used to keep like contracts formatted similarly and allows for more efficient review.

 Signature Authority – The authority to sign contracts.
 Signature Authority is delegated by the President to certain position titles and for certain contract amounts.
-See Policy 4-OP-A-6, Section II.E for more information.
+See 2-7 Signature Authority for more information.

 Roles and Responsibilities